SinclairQL/UpdatingSuperBASICManual/source/p1_intro.rst

 - Fill in a descriptive title.
 - Fill in a good description of the problem as you see it.
 If possible, suggest fixes, changes etc. Give examples, if possible.
 Markdown formatting is allowed in the description - if you know how to use it, that is.
 - Over on the right, there's a "gear wheel" icon next to "Labels".
 Click it and select a category.
 Bug, Enhancement or Question are good ones.
 Click as many as you feel necessary and click the gear wheel again.
-- Go to the "Preview" tabe and check it all looks right.
+- Go to the "Preview" tab and check it all looks right.
 Go back to the "Write" tab and make fixes if necessary.
 - Click "Submit new issue".